 Assessment is the process whereby student learning outcomes are measured and developed, feedback is given to students on their progress and final result grades are awarded.

-Australian Qualifications Framework (AQF): The Commonwealth government, through the Ministerial Council on Education, Employment, Training and Youth Affairs, has established the AQF as the framework for recognition and endorsement of qualifications and to give effect to agreed standards in relation to the provision of formal education in Australia.
+Australian Qualifications Framework (AQF): The Australian Government, through the Ministerial Council for Tertiary Education and Employment (MCTEE), has established the AQF as the framework for recognition and endorsement of qualifications and to give effect to agreed standards in relation to the provision of formal education in Australia.
 The AQF Council develops and promulgates a number of policies and standards with which educational institutions are required to comply, in order to maintain the standing of their courses.

-Band: For the purpose of determining the level of student financial contribution required for a unit, the Commonwealth government assigns disciplines to various bands.
-Current rates are listed at 2013 Contribution Levels for CSP students.
+Band: For the purpose of determining the level of student financial contribution required for a unit, the Australian Government assigns disciplines to various bands.
+Current rates are listed at 2014 Contribution Levels for CSP students.

 Campus, site or University premises includes: